Customers come first at Okinawa's Kami Sushi

 “They often come back again sometime after, although I tend to forget their names.
 American names are hard to remember,” said the chef jokingly.

-According to Kamiya, the 50% discount he offered on the anniversary is part of a tradition he started during the early days.
+According to Kamiya, discounts he offers on the anniversary is part of a tradition he started during the early days.

-“I’m happy that I’ve kept this place running for seven years.
-10 years is the goal I am looking at now,” Kamiya said.
+“I’m happy that I’ve kept this place running (for more than 8 years).
+My goal is 10 years,” Kamiya said.
 “I have no idea what the future of this place will look like after that.
 But for now, that’s my goal.”